 What to eat (and avoid) when you have diverticulitis

-When these pouches become inflamed or infected, it’s called diverticulitis.
-Symptoms include stomach pain, nausea and fever.
-And you may need antibiotics or even surgery.
+Symptoms of diverticulitis include stomach pain, nausea, and fever.
+You may need antibiotics or even surgery to treat it.

 Clear liquid options include: